 }

-“oldName” is assigned to the method variable “username” when the programmer intended to assign oldName to the existing username before replacement (this.username).
+oldName is assigned to the method variable username when the programmer intended to assign oldName to the existing username this.username before replacement.

 Reuse of any publicly visible identifiers, public utility classes, interfaces, or packages in the Java Standard Library can cause confusion.
 For instance, naming an identifier, Timer, the same name as the public class java.util.Timer can cause confusion.
 Future maintainers of the code could be unaware that the identifier Timer refers to a custom class instead of the public class.